coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 > `stash@{2}` is stash identifier

-Reapply the latest stashed changes and removes it from your stashes
+Reapply the latest stashed changes and remove it from your stashes

 ```bash
 git stash pop
 ```

-Reapply a particular stash and removes it from your stashes
+Reapply a particular stash and remove it from your stashes

 ```bash
 git stash pop stash@{2}